Cancellation policy

 Skip the line through a separate entrance

-After your visit to the Colosseum, a short walk will take you to the Arch of Constantine and the Roman Forum which basically was, as legend has it, the heart of the ancient city.
+A walk from the Colosseum leads to the Arch of Constantine and the Roman Forum, at the heart of ancient city.